Tuesday, 30 June 2015

 After the Revolution the forests were declared the property of the people, and there was a frenzy of land clearing, the timber being sold as stakes and barrels to the wine industry, or burnt to make ash for fertiliser.

 This was deplorable, but on the other hand, the clearances resulted in the disappearance of malaria in the district.
 Our walk through these remnants of the ancient forests had given us a feeling for why people had been so keen to cut them down.
-We felt guiltily that we would have done the same.
+We felt guilty that we would have done the same.

-Another kilometre took us to the outskirts of the village of Mézilles, where we hoped for refreshments.
+Another kilometre brought us to the outskirts of the village of Mézilles, where we hoped for refreshments.
 As we entered the village we had the choice of a hump-back bridge or a ford to cross a small sliding stream (we chose the bridge).

 We headed for the church square and found a bar, but unfortunately for us it was being renovated, and the workmen’s assurance that it would be open tomorrow was no comfort.